-Q: How long does each Commencement Ceremony last?
+Q: How long does the Commencement Ceremony last?

-A: Typically, each Commencement Ceremony will last approximately two and a half hours.
+A: Typically, the Commencement Ceremony will last approximately two hours.

-Q: Who are the guest speakers for the Commencement Ceremonies?
+Q: Who is the guest speaker for the Commencement ceremony?

 Q: Are tickets required for young children?

 A: Tickets are required for everyone over two years of age.
-Children under two must sit on someone's lap.
+Children under the age of two will not need a ticket as long as they sit on a lap.

 Q: Where do I get announcements?